Website ROI calculator

-Small shifts in conversion rate create outsized revenue gains.
-Plug in your numbers and see exactly what your site should be generating, what it's costing you, and what a redesign could be worth.
+Small shifts in conversion rate create outsized gains for your business.
+Plug in your numbers and see what your site should be generating, and how much it's costing your business each month.

-It's not just about missing a few leads.
-The damage compounds across revenue, marketing spend, and competitive positioning.
+It's not just a few missed leads.
+The damage compounds across your business — your revenue, your marketing budget, and your position against competitors.

 Revenue going to your competitors

-Visitors who don't convert on your site don't vanish.
-They go to the next option, and if a competitor's site is clearer or more credible, they win the enquiry you paid to generate.
+Visitors who don't convert on your site don't disappear.
+They find the next option.
+If a competitor's site does a better job of building trust, they win the business you paid to attract.

 Wasted marketing and ad spend

-A site that converts at 1% instead of 3% needs triple the traffic to hit the same revenue.
-That's triple the ad budget, triple the content production.
+A site converting at 1% instead of 3% needs triple the traffic to hit the same revenue for your business.
+That's triple the ad budget and triple the content production — for the same result.

-The gap between your current rate and a realistic improvement recurs every month.
-Over 12 months, even a 1-point shift adds up to hundreds of thousands in pipeline.
+This isn't a one-off loss.
+The difference between your current rate and a realistic improvement repeats every single month.
+Over a year, even a 1-point shift adds up to real money.

 01